-- Just as we capture student interest with a “hook,” we can hook teachers with food, especially desserts and sweets!
-If you don’t want to do all the preparation, ask the PTA to help provide goodies.
-Captivate teachers with a colorful personalized invitation and give the orientation a clever name (mine is “Desserts and Dewey”).
-Many online tools allow us to quickly customize a document with graphics for each subject.
+- We capture student interest with a “hook,” so “hook” teachers with food, like desserts and sweets!
+If you can’t do all that preparation, ask the PTA to help provide goodies.
+Intrigue teachers with a personalized invitation and give the orientation a clever name (like “Desserts and Dewey”).
+Many online tools allow us to easily customize a document with colorful graphics for each subject.

 - With students we focus on a single objective; we need to do the same for teachers.
 To fulfill our objective to show teachers what we have for them, create a thematic display of selected physical materials on a table for each subject area.
 Include professional items in different formats as well as student-use materials.

 - Just as we give students a meaningful activity to practice what they’ve learned, give teachers an activity that directs them to other bookshelf materials after they’ve examined their table materials.
 We can create a “Dewey map,” or better yet, create a short scavenger hunt for teachers customized to their subject topics—I call mine What “Dewey” Have For You?
 (This can actually serve as the basis for a student scavenger hunt: merely combine some locations from each subject area for a longer hunt.)